mmeyrat/OWAR/README.md

 Normally the MRTK Foundation package (Microsoft MixedReality Toolkit Unity Foundation 2.8.3) is already included in the Packages folder.
 If you have to download it, it's available here https://github.com/Microsoft/MixedRealityToolkit-Unity/releases.
 Then, this package must be imported in the project, in Unity go to Assets > Import Package > Custom Package and select the package you have just downloaded.
 The project can now be executed on Unity.

 ## Deployment on Hololens
 This project was developped to work properly on Hololens first generation.
 If you want to deploy on your own hololens, make sure when you build, the parameters below are the same for you.
+Don't forget to put the different scenes in the build.
+The first scene must be LaunchTimer(indice 0) and the second one must be MainScene (indice 1).
+The picture below contains all details about the build settings you must have.

 ![Build settings](BuildSettings.PNG)